zhovten13/zhovten13/README.md

 Trainee / Junior Front-end developer
 ------------------------------------

 I'm a beginner web developer.
-My journey in IT began with courses on HTML/CCS layout from Evgeniy Andikanich.
+My journey in IT began with courses on HTML/CCS layout.
 During the course, I study theory and apply it in practice.
 After markup language, I want to take a course on Javascript and Vue.js.

 *   🌍  I'm based in Ukraine, Kharkiv
 *   🖥️  See my portfolio at [Coming-Soon-Stay-Tuned](http://coming-soon-stay-tuned)